Billy Martin: Detroit Tigers (1971–1973)

 The 1973 season was not as successful for Martin and the Tigers.
 Nevertheless, Martin did have some successes, making John Hiller a successful closer after the pitcher had survived a heart attack, and discovering Ron LeFlore in a Michigan prison; LeFlore would go on to a successful major league career.
 Martin wanted Campbell to trade some aging veterans to renew the squad, but Campbell refused.
 Martin briefly quit during spring training when Campbell did not uphold a fine he had imposed on Horton.
 Factional conflict within the team, muted by the team's 1972 success, resurged as the team fell behind in the standings after spending much of the summer in a spirited three-way race with the Orioles and Yankees.
 Martin angered Campbell, owner John Fetzer, and other Tigers executives by criticizing the front office in the media.
 Campbell had defended Martin in the past when Fetzer expressed concern about Martin's off-field behavior, but became increasingly less willing to do so.
+In May of 1973, the Tigers were trailing the lowly Milwaukee Brewers in the standings, and when a sportswriter asked Martin if he thought the Brewers were legitimate contenders, Martin hotly replied, "If [the Brewers] can win with that club, then I'm a Chinese aviator."
+This comment irked Brewers fans, and when the Tigers next visited Milwaukee, Brewers fans displayed signs responding to Martin's comments, such as "Fly the Friendly Skies of China with Billy Martin", while Milwaukee County Stadium's organist would play the theme to Chinatown whenever Martin walked out to the pitching mound, as the crowd booed him.
+In August, when the Tigers returned to Milwaukee, the Brewers hosted a "Chinese Aviator Night", with fans dressing up and Martin serving as a judge in a "Chinese Aviator look-alike" contest.
+Despite being in first place in June, the Brewers ended up with a losing record.

 On August 30, frustrated that umpires were not calling Indians pitcher Gaylord Perry for spitballs, Martin ordered his pitchers to do the same, and told the media what he had done after the game.
 He was suspended by AL president Joe Cronin for breaching league rules.
 This was the last straw for Campbell, who fired Martin before the suspension ran out.